Call for Entries by

 in Ohio, Kentucky, & Indiana

-In 9 seasons Manifest's projects have included works by artists in 49 states and 37 countries.
-Starting with its 10th season, and as a result of its 66% gallery expansion, Manifest is launching a new ongoing series of exhibits focusing on works by artists in its own three-state region.
-This is intended to complement the ordinarily very wide geographical makeup of most Manifest exhibits with a closer look at what's being done here, now, in our own backyard.
+In 10 seasons Manifest's projects have included works by artists in 50 states and 40 countries.
+Beginning last year, in its tenth season, Manifest launched a new ongoing series of exhibits focusing on works by artists in its own three-state region.
+This year we will add projects that also focus on other definiable regions outside our own.
+These Regional Showcases are intended to complement the ordinarily very wide geographical makeup of most Manifest exhibits with a closer look at what's being done here, now, in our own backyard, as well as provide a platform from which we can examine the trends, qualities, and idiosyncracies of contemporary art within specific geographical areas and compare them to our own.

 This exhibit has no predefined expectation for type or style of work to be considered or selected.
 Submissions can range from the most traditional to the most conceptual or experimental.
-The only criteria for entry is that works must qualify as works of sculpture (3D work) and be made by artists living in Ohio, Kentucky, or Indiana.
-Works may include other processes or media, and may be very small or thin, but must clearly be definable as sculpture.
+The only criteria for entry is that works must qualify as works of painting and be made by artists living in Ohio, Kentucky, or Indiana.
+Works may include other processes or media (i.e. mixed media), but must clearly be definable primarily as painting.

 AFTER REVIEWING THE FULL PROSPECTUS BELOW, FIND THE REQUIRED ENTRY FORM HERE. <<<<